Comprehensive Large Group Health Insurance Solutions for Businesses

 Learn About Large Group Benefits

-Employers will bear the responsibility of paying between 70 and 90 percent of the group health insurance premium for the insured large group coverage, depending on the financial capability of the employee.
+Employers will bear the responsibility of paying between 70 and 90 percent of the group medical coverage premium for the insured large group coverage, depending on the financial capability of the employee.
 Subsidized coverage is also available in various locations for employees who can’t pay for their healthcare by themselves, strengthening the association between employers, employees, and their health.

-• Fully-Insured Plans: This is the traditional group health plan option that is risk-free for both large employers and small employers.
-Fully-insured plans offer full coverage for a minimum value annual premium.
+• Fully Insured Plans: This is the traditional collective health plan option that is risk-free for both large employers and small employers.
+Fully insured plans offer full coverage for a minimum value annual premium.
 Premiums cost in this place are partially shared with your employees.
 Premiums are calculated by looking at factors like the size of the large employer group, average age of employees, claim’s history, type of business work, and what employee coverage and add-ons are needed.

 • Self-Funded Plans: Self-funded plans place the burden of risk on the employer.
 Large employers charge premiums from their employees, pool the money, and use it to cover medical costs as they occur.
-They do not purchase coverage for group health plans.
+They do not purchase coverage for team health programs.

 • Health Maintenance Organization (HMO): An HMO requires large group health plans group members to pay monthly premiums for medical services.
 However, employees will only have access to a specific in network care of healthcare providers and facilities.
 Receiving care out of network can result in significant extra costs for the individual employee.